FC Brașov (1936)

-Fotbal Club Brașov (/ro/), commonly known as FC Brașov, or simply as Brașov, was a Romanian professional football club based in the city of Brașov, Brașov County, founded in 1936 and dissolved in 2017.
+Fotbal Club Brașov (/ro/), commonly known as FC Brașov, or simply as Brașov, was a Romanian professional football club based in Brașov, Brașov County, founded in 1936 and dissolved in 2017.

-Originally founded as Uzinele Astra Brașov, the team amassed 41 seasons in the top flight of Romania.
-Its kits were yellow and black, and it played its home matches at the Silviu Ploeșteanu Stadium.
+Originally founded as Uzinele Astra Brașov, its kits were yellow and black, and it played its home matches at the Silviu Ploeșteanu Stadium.
+The Flag-bearers spent forty-one seasons in the Romanian top flight between 1957 and 2015, finishing as runners-up in the 1959–60 season, and won the Balkans Cup in 1960–61.

-Since 2021, there are two clubs which assert to be the continuation of the original entity—the fan-owned SR Brașov and the new FC Brașov, which is supported by the local authorities.
+Following its dissolution in 2017, two new entities emerged claiming to be the continuation of the dissolved club.
+SR Brașov was founded by supporters in 2017, while in 2021 FC Brașov – Steagul Renaște was established with the support of the local authorities, which acquired the brand of the original entity.

 History

 1912–1945: Early years

 Football in Brașov started between 1912 and 1914.
 In 1928, the unrelated Colțea Brașov won the national title and enjoyed a decade's long rivalry with Braşovia, the city's other major, which reached the semifinals of the Romanian National League in 1925.

 Uzinele Astra Braşov made their debut in the Romanian league system in the 1939–1940 season, when it competed in the Braşov District Championship, finishing 3rd in Group 2.
 The club achieved promotion to Divizia B next season by winning the District Championship final, but the competition was postponed because of the Second World War.
 During the war championships (unofficial status), UAB battled for promotion in Divizia A at the end of the 1942–1943, losing the playoffs to Uzinele Metalurgice Cugir.
 The 1943–1944 season was halted midway because of the Allied bombing missions over Romania.
 The city of Braşov was, alongside Bucharest and Ploieşti, one of the main targets, and Uzinele Astra Braşov were bombed on two occasions, 16 April and 6 June 1944, sustaining major damages.